Compsolechia lingulata

 Compsolechia lingulata is a moth of the family Gelechiidae.
 It was described by Edward Meyrick in 1918.
 It is found in Colombia and Guyana.

 The wingspan is 9-10 mm.
 The forewings are light grey, towards the costa anteriorly suffused whitish and with a dark fuscous linear mark on the fold before the middle, and one in the disc beyond the middle, sometimes connected by dark grey suffusion.
 There is a suffused white longitudinal streak from the second to the termen just beneath the apex, near its anterior extremity expanded and including an oblique dark fuscous mark.
-A fine oblique white streak is found from the costa at two-thirds, reaching about half way across the wing, edged by fine wedge-shaped blackish costal marks.
+A fine oblique white streak is found from the costa at two-thirds, reaching about halfway across the wing, edged by fine wedge-shaped blackish costal marks.
 The apical third of the wing is suffused with light ochreous brownish and there is a bent grey-whitish fascia irrorated (sprinkled) with black, the upper portion near the costal edge, the lower terminal.
 The hindwings are dark grey.